dougct/predictability/README.md

 ```
 @article{Teixeira:2021,
-    author = {Teixeira, Douglas Do Couto and Viana, Aline Carneiro and Almeida, Jussara M. and Alvim, Mrio S.},
+    author = {Teixeira, Douglas Do Couto and Viana, Aline Carneiro and Almeida, Jussara M. and Alvim, Mario S.},
     title = {The Impact of Stationarity, Regularity, and Context on the Predictability of Individual Human Mobility},
     year = {2021},
     issue_date = {June 2021},